JulianGriffin11/R_Projects/README.md

   - Dashboard Construction
   - Pivot Table Analysis
   - Data Wrangling using libraries like `ggplot2`, `lm`, `car`, etc.
-- **Important Note**: Please make sure your working directory is set when the R files!
+- **Important Note**: Please ensure your working directory is set when acessing the R files!

 <br>